-Hungary: MOL regional market expansion enabled with ENI assets take over2.
-October 2014. / SEE Energy News
+Hungary: MOL regional market expansion enabled with ENI assets take over, SEE Energy News

 The European Commission has cleared under the EU Merger Regulation the acquisition Eni Česká republika sro, Romania SRL and Eni Eni Slovensko, spol.sro by MOL Oil and Gas Plc.
 Hungary.